You may be able to prevent blastocystis or other gastrointestinal infection by taking a number of precautions while traveling in high-risk countries.

 - Make sure hot beverages, such as coffee or tea, are steaming hot.

 Another approach is to chemically disinfect water with iodine or chlorine.
 Iodine tends to be more effective, but reserve it for short trips, because too much iodine can be harmful to your body.
-You can purchase iodine tablets or crystals at camping stores and pharmacies.
-Be sure to carefully follow the directions.

 Take precautions against passing a parasite to others